-Figure 2-46 Installing the optical disc drive bracket
+Figure 3-46 Installing the optical disc drive bracket

 - 12. Place the new optical disc drive into the chassis and push the drive in firmly until it snaps into place (1). - NOTE: The optical disc drive can be installed in only one way. - 13.
-Fasten the screw to the inside tab of the optical disc drive to secure the drive to the chassis.
+Tighten the captive screw (2) through the optical disc drive bracket to secure the drive to the chassis.

-Figure 2-47 Installing the optical disc drive
+Figure 3-47 Installing the optical disc drive

-14. Set the top edge of the access panel down on the top edge of the computer chassis (1).
-Be sure to align the hooks on the underside of the top edge of the access panel with the top edge of the computer.

-15. Rotate the bottom edge of the access panel down (2) and press it firmly onto the chassis until it locks into place.
+- 14. Set the top edge of the access panel down on the top edge of the computer chassis (1).
+Be sure to align the hooks on the underside of the top edge of the access panel with the top edge of the computer. - 15.
+Rotate the bottom edge of the access panel down (2) and press it firmly onto the chassis until it locks into place.